taurusaman/taurusaman/README.md

 - 👋 Hi, I’m @taurusaman
-- 👀 I’m interested in coding
+- 👀 I’m interested in competitive coding
 - 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on app development projects
 - 📫 How to reach me 9672277581